ipfs/ipfs-companion/SECURITY.md

-# Security Considerations
+# Security notes

-The Firefox platform has no mechanisms to restrict the privileges of add-ons and add-on code is fully trusted by Firefox.
+## Reporting security issues

+If you found a security issue, please email `lidel [-at-] protocol.ai` ([gpg](https://keybase.io/lidel))
+and CC `ipfs-companion-maintainers [-at-] googlegroups.com`

+## Local build and source verification

-Security-conscious users should confirm that downloaded XPI package does match source code BEFORE installation.
+Security-conscious users can confirm that downloaded package does match source code.

 Required steps:

-1. Download XPI package in version that is to be verified
+1. Download package version that is to be verified
 2. Checkout sources of the [same tag](https://github.com/ipfs/ipfs-companion/tags)
-2. Build XPI package from sources using `jpm xpi` command (`npm install jpm -g`).
+2. Build package from sources using `yarn dev-build` command.
-   As a result, you will have two XPI files which are in fact just ZIPs with different extension.
+   As a result, you will have freshly built packages in `build/` directory
 3. Unzip contents and compare manually or use handy one-liners below.

-Convention used in commands below:
+Convention used in examples below:
 - `ipfs-firefox-addon1.xpi` and `ipfs-firefox-addon2.xpi` are equal and match Git sources
 -  `ipfs-firefox-addon3.xpi` contains changes not present in current sources